brumi1024/yarn-scheduler-ui/docs/adding-new-properties.md

 # Adding New Properties to the YARN Scheduler UI

-This guide explains how to add new properties to the property editor in the YARN Scheduler UI.
-The system uses a metadata-driven approach, making it easy to add new configuration options.
+This guide explains how to add new properties to the simplified configuration system in the YARN Scheduler UI.
+The new system uses direct TypeScript definitions instead of complex metadata abstractions.

 ## Overview

-The property system consists of:
+The simplified property system consists of:

-- **Metadata files** in `src/config/` that define property schemas
+- **Property definitions** in `src/config/property-definitions.ts` that define property schemas
+- **Simple validation functions** in `src/config/property-validation.ts`
-- **ConfigService** that provides access to property definitions
+- **Configuration API** in `src/config/simple-config.ts` that provides access to properties
 - **PropertyEditorModal** that generates forms dynamically
 - **PropertyFormField** that renders appropriate input controls